LowTechCoder/rpi4-retroarch-guide/README.md

 ```
 nano autostart.bash
 ```
-Change this 'RA-DATA' to match what your usb drive is named.
+Change this 'RA-DATA' to match what your USB drive is named.

 cd /media/pi/RA-DATA/rasp_pi_retroarch_conf_backups/